Itgotworse26/Amazon_Vine_Analysis/README.md

 The differences are even more visible with one-star reviews.
 While only 1% of Vine users left one-star reviews, 25.46% of non-Amazon Vine users left one-star reviews.

 There is an argument that could be made that for video games, Vine users definitely are more likely to leave positive reviews.
-For video game publishers, being able to send free proucts to Vine users most likely had an affect on the review scores.
+For video game publishers, being able to send free proucts to Vine users most likely had an effect on the review scores if the gap between 5 stars and 1 star reviews are seen as above.

 Another analysis that I would recommend is an analysis of whether verified purchases affect star ratings.
 Being able to identify the number of verified purchases between Vine and non-Vine users and observing how it affects ratings should help identify whether Amazon's review scores are accurate and unbiased.